Agents & CLI Overview

 The agent boundary

 ShipMore has no LLM.
-No model SDK, no API key, no inference calls inside the platform.
-The intelligence layer is the operator’s harness — Claude Code, Claude Desktop, any MCP-capable agent.
+No model SDK, no API key, no inference calls inside the platform — so there’s no per-token cost baked into your deployment.
+The intelligence layer is your own harness — Claude Code, Claude Desktop, any MCP-capable agent.

-• The harness agent brings all judgment.
-Reads raw data, interprets heuristic output, decides what to change.
+- Your harness agent brings the judgment: it reads the data, interprets ShipMore’s output, and decides what to change.

 SKILL.md